Claes Månsson

-Claes Göran Månsson (born 5 February 1950) is a Swedish actor, comedian, writer and film director, most famous for his work on Lorry.
-Månsson also co-starred on the Swedish sitcom Welcome to Sweden and is known for dubbing the voice of Wallace in the Swedish-language versions of the British stop-motion Wallace & Gromit films (except for Wallace and Gromit: The Curse Of The Were-Rabbit).
+Claes Göran Månsson (born 5 February 1950) is a Swedish actor, comedian, writer and film director, most famous for his work on Swedish TV series Lorry.
+Månsson also co-starred on the Swedish sitcom Welcome to Sweden and is known for dubbing the voice of Wallace in the Swedish-language versions of the British stop-motion Wallace & Gromit films (except for Wallace and Gromit: The Curse Of The Were-Rabbit and Wallace and Gromit: Vengeance Most Fowl).